diegomarquez/game-builder/game-builder/README.md

 ###### TODO List:

+- Redo the gh-pages branch build system to accomodate for the new structure
+    - Rethink the page layout of the website

 - Anotate code to generate documentation
     - examples
     - src

 - Delete old example code

-- Redo the gh-pages branch build system to accomodate for the new structure
-    - Rethink the page layout of the website

-- Tag Game-Builder, again.

 - Make Sublime plugin to generate files from templates
     - Make an empty menu structure.
     - Hook yeoman generators into each option